ksivamuthu/microsoft-nodejs-bot-hol/1-setup/README.md

 ## Quick Recap

 Congratulations, you now have a complete VSCode development environment capable of debugging custom bot applications!
 Alright, I admit it, the sample bot we created isn't very exciting.
-But hey, you're now setup and ready to create exciting new user experiences!
+But, you're now setup and ready to create exciting new user experiences!

 Throughout the remainder of the labs, we'll be building out a bot that helps users make restaurant reservations.
 Users will be able to ask our bot things like:

-* Make me a reservation at a good Indian restaurant in Tampa.
+* Make me a reservation at an Indian restaurant in Tampa.
 * Can you book me a table tomorrow night at 7:30 for Mexican?

-But wait a minute, we're simply sending text-based messages to our bot.
+But wait a minute, we're sending text-based messages to our bot.
 How can we possibly parse and interpret all the variations of how users might ask for a reservation?
-That my friends is where `Natural Language processing` and `Machine Learning` comes in.
+That's where `Natural Language processing` and `Machine Learning` comes in.

 ## Next Steps